vitalemazo/mazo-pantheon/README.md

 #### Roster Tab - Your AI Team

-View all 20 AI entities at a glance:
+View all 20 AI entities at a glance.
+Click any agent button to see their details and current signal status.

 ![Agent Roster](docs/screenshots/21-roster-with-agents.png)